Jersey College for Girls Physical Education Department has a long tradition of high quality Physical Education teaching and extracurricular clubs.

 In Year 10 and 11, all students receive two one hour lessons per week, known as Core PE; this is compulsory for all.
 The sports covered are indoor games, outdoor games, racket sports and swimming activities.

-If students choose GCSE PE as an option, they receive two additional lessons in Year 10 and three additional lessons in Year 11.
+If students choose GCSE PE as an option, they receive two additional lessons in Year 10 and three addtional lessons in Year 11.

 We follow the AQA syllabus over a two year period.
-Students are assessed throughout the two years by staff in a variety of sports and roles, but then receive an external moderation.
-At the end of Year 11, students will sit a written paper lasting 1hour and 15minutes on “The human body and movement in physical activity and sport” and “Socio-cultural influences and well-being in physical activity and sport”.
+Students are assessed throughout the two years by staff in three sports, but then receive an external moderation.
+At the end of Year 11, students will sit two written papers lasting 1hour and 15minutes on “The human body and movement in physical activity and sport” and “Socio-cultural influences and well-being in physical activity and sport”.

-Unit 4 is the practical assessment, but this time they are only marked in one practical activity as a performer, coach or official.
-Once again they are externally moderated.
-Students also have to write a piece of course work analysing and valuating their own performance and offer corrective measures for their weaknesses using theory from the specification.
+Students also have to write a piece of course work analysing and evaluating their own performance and offer corrective measures for their weaknesses using theory from the specification.
 This work is then marked by an external examiner.
-Unit 4 is worth 20% of the A level.

 Langford Sports Centre